 |Outbound Network Bandwidth||4 Gbps - 12 Gbps|

-Pricing starts at $30 for a Dedicated CPU Compute Instance with 2 vCPU cores, 4GB memory, and 80GB SSD storage.
+Pricing starts at $36 for a Dedicated CPU Compute Instance with 2 vCPU cores, 4GB memory, and 80GB SSD storage.
 Review the Pricing page for additional plans and their associated costs.
-See the Comparison of Compute Instances section below to learn more about other Instance types.
+Review the Compute Instance Plan Types page below to learn more about other instance types.